Find Care for Deep Vein Thrombosis (DVT) in Williamsport, PA

 Deep vein thrombosis, sometimes referred to as thrombophlebitis or DVT, occurs when a blood clot develops in a vein deep within the body, usually within a group of muscles.
 It can pose a serious threat to your health if not treated properly.
 People struggling with obesity, who are over the age of 60 or have type A blood are at an increased risk for developing DVT.

-To learn about treatment options for deep vein thrombosis at UPMC Susquehanna, Find a Provider.
+To learn about treatment options for deep vein thrombosis at UPMC, Find a Provider.

 Deep Vein Thrombosis (DVT) Symptoms